joy health & Research Centre

 Open 10AM - 5PM Monday to Friday, 1PM - 6PM Saturday

-During her time at Saint Paul University, Natalia did her External Clinical Practicum at Rideauwood Addiction and Family Services.
+During her time at Saint Paul University, Natalia also did her External Clinical Practicum at Rideauwood Addiction and Family Services.
 She worked with individuals struggling with addictions and their family members.
-She administered both individual and group therapy to clients at Rideauwood.
+She facilitated both individual and group counselling sessions to clients at Rideauwood.

 Natalia is dedicated to helping her clients build the resilience skills they need to cope with challenges so that they may find peace and happiness in their life circumstances.
 You can reach Natalia at 343-291-1162.